Making sense of menopause, together.

 In Vitro Fertilization

 In vitro fertilization (IVF) is a type of assisted reproductive technology.
 Eggs are removed from the ovaries and then fertilized with sperm in a laboratory.
-The fertilized eggs are then placed in the uterus.
-This process may need to be repeated to improve the chances of pregnancy.

 Surgery